5 Scary External Factors for Supply Chains

 Fires, floods, and fuel shortages — oh my!

 Most supply chains have been designed with cost efficiency in mind.
-But just-in-time and lean inventory strategies have resulted in organizations struggling to adapt as disruptions become more frequent and forceful.
+But just-in-time and lean inventory management optimization strategies have resulted in organizations struggling to adapt as disruptions become more frequent and forceful.

 This trend is likely to accelerate due to the continued adverse human footprint on the planet, growing resource scarcity, and the interdependence of our processes and our reliance on digitization.